Kwakzz/DLSim/readMe.md

 - **no_of_rounds**
 - **no_of_nodes**
 - **INITIAL_DIFFICULTY_TARGET_HEX**

+Refer to Hyperledger Fabric's documentation for appropriate Fabric configurations.
+All constants in the configuration classes are based on real world settings.

 2. Set number of desired blocks by editing the no_of_rounds variable in GeneralConfiguration.
+For Ethereum, edit the max_no_of_slots variable in the EthereumConfiguration class.

 3. Use selected_platform variable in GeneralConfiguration to switch platforms.

 4. Run python Main.py while in the root directory

 ## Authors